Arcata Wrongful Death Lawyer

 - One of the most essential things a sympathetic person can do is be a good listener for grieving.
 Talking about their grief and loved ones is how people cope with the loss and relieve stress.

-- An offer to drive someone to purchase groceries or pick up prescriptions can be welcome because being deep in grief can distract them and might not be the safest thing for them to do themselves under the circumstances.
+- An offer to drive someone to purchase groceries or pick up prescriptions can be welcome because deep grief can distract them and might not be the safest thing for them to do themselves.
 You can also offer to run errands, such as picking children up at school or shopping.

 - It is customary in many places to send food as a home-prepared dish.
 Others order a meal for the family and send it to their home or apartment.
 When preparing for a funeral, the family often doesn't have time to cook or the inclination to eat unless it's ready.

 - You can offer to accompany the person handling the arrangements to the funeral home.
-Because this is such a difficult task, having someone along can be welcome.
+Having someone along can be welcome because this is such a difficult task.

 Related articles by wrongful death lawyer Ed Smith: